dvpatel/nginx_okta/README.md

 ## Solution

-Design and implement an intercepting filter pattern in an upstream system (web-tier) to centrally enforce security controls for every protected API requests.
-The intercenting filter can integrate with security service API responsible for client token validation, audit, product level authorization, as well as providing domain specific information for downstream services processing.
+Design and implement an intercepting filter pattern in an upstream system (web-tier) to centrally enforce security controls for protected API requests.
+The intercepting filter can integrated with security service API responsible for client token validation, audit, product level authorization, as well as providing domain specific information for downstream services processing.

 If security checks fail, the intercepting filter will protect downstream systems by rejecting client request with 4XX status code.
 If security checks pass, the intercepting filter will allow api request to flow through with propagation of user profile context to downstream system for domain specific processing.

-By centralizing security functions to the upstream web server, extensibility, loose coupling, and high cohesion can be achieved without impacting other parts of the architecture.
-Similarly, as other parts of the architecture evolves, it can be done without tight dependency on security inside the web-tier.
+By centralizing security functions to the upstream web server, extensibility can be achieved without impacting other parts of the architecture.
+Similarly, as other parts of the architecture evolves, it can be done without tight dependency on security components.

 Scale concerns are also addressed by designing stateless security services with auto-scaling.
-This not only addresses issues of high load, but addresses issues of capacity planning and efficient use of resources for cost management by using ephemeral services.
+This not only addresses issues of high load, but addresses issues of capacity planning and efficient use of resources for cost optimization by using ephemeral services.

 Observability, auditability and alerting is also achieved since these functions are in one place as opposed to distributed across many downstream systems.
 This becomes critical for production systems where speed to root cause analysis and resolution matters in order to minimize customer and business impact.

-Most modern web servers, apache and nginx, provide modules for intercepting filter that can proxy to security services API or integrate with local, in-memory implementation.
-For this project, proxy to external validation service will be used.
+Most modern web servers such as apache and nginx provide intercepting filter modules that can proxy to security services API or integrate with local, in-memory implementation.
+For this sample, proxy to external validation service will be used.

 ##  Logical Flow: